How innovative is your company?

 6. AI-Powered Opportunity Discovery

-"There's a moment in every organization's life where it hits a wall.
-Not because it's run out of ideas — but because it's run out of clarity.
+"There's a moment in every organisation's life where it hits a wall — not because it's run out of ideas, but because it's run out of clarity.
 That's what George Krasadakis offers in Innovation Mode 2.0.
-Not just a book but a blueprint for what it really takes to build innovative companies in today's world."
+Not just a book but a blueprint for what it really takes to build innovative companies."

 — Alex Adamopoulos · CEO, Emergn (from the Foreword)